gustavlins/gustavlins/README.md

 ## What I do

-I make sure software actually works — not just on the happy path.
+I make sure software actually works; not just on the happy path.
 My day-to-day involves automated test suites, CI/CD pipelines, and that very specific satisfaction of catching a bug before it hits production.